readthedocs/readthedocs.org/docs/faq.rst

 My project isn't building with autodoc
 --------------------------------------

+First, you should check out the Builds tab of your project.
+That records all of the build attempts that RTD has made to build your project.
+If you look at your build page, and you see problems with import errors, it's likely that you aren't whitelisted.
+Virtualenv and pip options won't work without being whitelisted.

-To keep our servers more secure, we white list accounts to allow them to execute code on our servers.
-If you need autodoc or other custom conf.py code execution options, feel free to Contact Us either in IRC at #readthedocs, or by email at eric@ericholscher.com.
+If you need autodoc or other custom options, feel free to Contact Us either in IRC at #readthedocs, or by email at eric@ericholscher.com.

 How do I change behavior for Read the Docs